Randomly distribute one or two alphabet cards to each person in your group.

 Announce a new category or apply the same category a second time to invite your group to interact and swap partners.

 Continue these opportunities to interact and share with one or more variations.

 Letter Connection is an ideal stand-alone activity or can be used as part of a series of activities which involve a set of alphabet cards.

-That’s your first task – either procure a large bunch of alphabet cards (download from Resources tab) or make your own.
+That’s your first task – either procure a large bunch of alphabet cards (download from the Resources tab) or make your own.
 Either way, have many more than you think you’ll need.

 If you have a small group (up to 15 or 20 people,) randomly distribute two letters to each person in your group.
 Otherwise, one letter will normally suffice.